dmlc/dgl/docs/source/guide/minibatch-gpu-sampling.rst

-For the case where the graph is too large to fit onto the GPU memory, we introduce the CUDA UVA (Unified Virtual Addressing)-based sampling, in which GPUs perform the sampling on the graph pinned on CPU memory via zero-copy access.
+For the case where the graph is too large to fit onto the GPU memory, we introduce the CUDA UVA (Unified Virtual Addressing)-based sampling, in which GPUs perform the sampling on the graph pinned in CPU memory via zero-copy access.
 You can enable UVA-based neighborhood sampling in DGL data loaders via:

 * Put the ``train_nid`` onto GPU.